spinnaker/spinnaker.github.io/guides/user/pipeline/searching/index.md

 This call will return a list of pipeline executions triggered by a trigger with the given information, sorted by trigger time in reverse order so that newer executions are first in the list.

-##  Webhook

-### Structuring your trigger
+##  Query your webhook-triggered pipeline

 Triggering a pipeline via a webhook returns a unique ID that can later be used to search for all pipelines executed by this trigger.
-The response body will contain a `eventId` field with a unique value.
+The response body will contain an `eventId` field with a unique value.

 ```json
 {
   "eventId": "c581dc8c-af6d-4ef0-8d84-27a64764b2f3"
 }
 ```

-### Querying your triggered pipelines

 To query for pipeline executions triggered by a specific webhook call, you can structure your API call with the following information: